Depa Norbu: Rebellion of 1659-60

 Superstitious attitudes and spirit-fear may have not only dampened support for the rebels from the people of Tsang and Bhutan but also caused the rebels themselves to lose heart, negotiate and abandon Shigatse fort.
 In the second twelfth month monks led by the Dragna Choje (brag sna chos rje), rituals master of Drepung, performed the rites of protection, aversion, liberating and suppression based on the deity Jampal Mei Putri (jam dpal me'i spu gri).
 The idea of the rebels being bought off with landed property recurred again.
 Rumours circulated that Norbu would probably be given Khartse (mkhar rtse) fort in Phenyul (phen yul) and that of Maldro Gungkar (mal gro gung dkar) would go to Ngodrup.
 A negotiated settlement seemed to be on the cards, when all of a sudden it is simply stated that Norbu and Ngodrup, after handing over the fort to the commanders of the government forces, left for Samdrup Dechen (bsam grub bde chen) in Dam.
 Dam is an area of pastureland that was favoured by the Mongols about two hundred kilometres north of Lhasa, southeast of Namtso Lake.
 It was about March 1660 and the rebellion was over, less than three months after it began.
 The Tibetan soldiers dispersed.

 Norbu's sudden departure and the government’s reoccupation of the fort are linked by Lobzang Gyatsho to a rite carried out by the Dragna Choje.
-The rebels’ surrender took place, when Lobzang Ngawang (blo bzang ngag dbang), the Dragna Choje, with a some monks, practised the rite of the wheel of expulsion and sent the ritual item representing the rebels away to the northern plain as a ritual gesture of expulsion.
+The rebels’ surrender took place, when Lobzang Ngawang (blo bzang ngag dbang), the Dragna Choje, with some monks, practised the rite of the wheel of expulsion and sent the ritual item representing the rebels away to the northern plain as a ritual gesture of expulsion.
 Norbu and Ngodrup promptly accepted the offer that was on the table, quit the fort and headed north themselves.